MattB17/SystemsProgramming/Linux/commands.md

 * `id` - display user identity
 * `info` - displays a command's info entry
 * `jobs` - list active jobs
+* `join` - join lines of two files on a common field
 * `kill` - send a signal to a process
 * `killall` - kill processes by name
 * `less` - view file contents